Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Some open problems

-If the conjecture holds, we obtain an alternative definition of the claas of groups with hyperbolically embedded subgroups, which does not use subgroups at all.
+If the conjecture holds, we obtain an alternative definition of the class of groups with hyperbolically embedded subgroups, which does not use subgroups at all.
 The conjecture would also yield an alternative proof of the following result obtained in \cite{HO}: Every group $G$ with a non-degenerate hyperbolically embedded subgroup is in the Monod-Shalom class $\mathcal C_{reg}$.
-Indeed every group admitting a non-elementary acylindrical action on a hyperbolic space is in $\mathcal C_{reg}$ by a result of Hamelshtadt \cite{Ham}.
+Indeed every group admitting a non-elementary acylindrical action on a hyperbolic space is in $\mathcal C_{reg}$ by a result of Hamenst\"adt \cite{Ham}.